 The Original Idea

 The first recorded instance of an individual having designed an e cig device was a gentleman called Herbert A Gilbert.
 Back in 1963 Gilbert filed a patent on his electronic cigarette design however unfortunately the idea didn’t take off.
-Many now suspect that while Gilbert could clearly see the benefits of e smoking and perhaps the negatives associated with tobacco smoking many others weren’t as enlightened.
+Many now suspect that while Gilbert could clearly see the benefits of vaping and perhaps the negatives associated with tobacco smoking many others weren’t as enlightened.

 In the sixties and in fact up until ten years ago smoking was commonplace and took place everywhere from doctor office waiting rooms, on aeroplanes, other public transports and of course in cafes, restaurants and public houses.
 A shift in attitudes toward smoking, a better understanding of the risks surrounding tobacco smoking and more advanced technology were simply not tools that Gilbert had to hand at the time.